seanjames777/cudacomp/README.txt

 BUILD:

     Build using CMake.
-Note that the test and driver infrastructure currently assume you are using exactly this setup.
 You will need Flex and Bison.
 These can be installed via, for example, MacPorts.

     mkdir build
     cd build
     cmake -DCMAKE_INSTALL_PREFIX=../out/ ../
-    make
-    make install
+    make && make install

 TEST:

     Use the test driver to run tests.
+The build system will create a copy of the test driver script configured with the correct paths in your build directory, so you can run tests as follows.
+Note that you will need to use 'make install' above. 'make' alone is insufficient.

     ./driver.py